digling/gaotb/README.md

 # CLDF dataset derived from Gao's "Tibeto-Burman languages in China" from 2020

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Gao, Tianjun (2020): Reconstruction and analysis of phylogenetic network on Tibeto-Burman languages in China.
 Journal of Chinese Linguistics, 48:1, 257-293.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license